lewis00001/liri-node-app/README.md

 ## General Information

 This app is a LIRI.
 A LIRI is like iPhone's SIRI.
-However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
+However while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_
+Interpretation and Recognition Interface.
 This is a command line node app that takes in parameters and gives the user back some data for concerts, songs, or movies.